 Snugs and snails do not like to crawl over DE because the silica skeletons are very sharp—like tiny pieces of broken glass.
 (Slugs and snails don’t like eggshells either!)
 If their soft bodies do get cut, they eventually dehydrate and die.
 This process works on other soft bodied insects, too, including caterpillars and aphids, as well as on those with hard shells, such as beetles, fleas, cockroaches, and even bed bugs.
 The tiny particles of DE get into the insects’ joints, causing irritation and dehydration.

-The downside to DE is that it does not discriminate between pests and beneficial insects.
-Ladybugs, green lacewings, butterflies, bees, and other “good guys” will also be affected by DE.
+Caution: The downside to DE is that it does not discriminate between pests and beneficial insects.
+Ladybugs, green lacewings, butterflies, bees, and other “good guys” can also be killed by DE if they come into contact with it.
+For this reason, we recommend using DE with discretion on and around plants that beneficial insects may frequently visit.
+Avoid using it around flowers as well.

 How to Use DE